phannan/OITStyleGuide/StyleGuide.md

 ## Always Use Namespaces

 There is almost never a reason to declare an identifier in the global namespaces.
 Instead, functions and classes should exist in an appropriately named namespaces or in a class inside of a namespace.
 Identifiers which are placed in the global namespace risk conflicting with identifiers from other (mostly C, which doesn't have namespaces) libraries.

-Do not bring in the whole std namespace in labs,  Instead site each individual element.  ie std::cout or std::endl
+136:  Do not bring in the whole std namespace in labs,  Instead site each individual element.  ie std::cout or std::endl
+126:  You can bring in namespace std and I'd encourage you to start getting in the habit of using std::cout.
+116:  You can use "using namespace std"

 ## Avoid Compiler Macros